Your application review, interview and College offer

 Your interview is a chance for us to get to know you and talk about your course choices.
 Your interviewer will make you feel at ease and check you are happy with your course choice(s).
 It is likely that your interviewer will be a lecturer or the PTL from your chosen subject area.

 They will be looking for you to have an interest in the course(s) you have applied for, chat to you about your predicted GCSE grades and discuss the grades needed to study your chosen course(s).

 If you were unsure of your course choices when you applied, changes can be discussed at your interview.
 Alternatively, you can request to change your course(s) at any time by contacting email@example.com for Truro College or firstname.lastname@example.org for Penwith College.
 We will check with the relevant PTL and get back to you when the change has been confirmed.

 After your interview, you will receive an email containing your offer to study at the College and any grades that we’d like you to achieve at GCSE.

 We’ll keep in touch over the summer

-We’ll keep in touch with you throughout the summer term.
-You will receive an email letter from us in May containing information on academies and College bus passes, with details of how to apply for both of these.
+We’ll keep in touch with you throughout the Summer Term.
+You will receive an email from us in May containing information on academies and bus passes, with details of how to apply for both of these.

-Your Induction Day will take place in August.
+Your Induction Day will take place at the end of August.
 It is a great chance to meet your tutor and to start making friends with other students on your course(s).
 It usually lasts two to three hours.